“Allora” in Italian: Meanings, Expressions and More

 And, just when you think you’ve got the hang of the word, somebody else will use it in a way you’ve never heard before.

 To make matters worse, when you ask native speakers about the word—like Aziz Ansari’s character in “Master of None” does in the video clip below—they’ll have very different explanations, and you may begin to wonder which native speaker is right about allora.

 Context really matters, and this includes the speaking habits of the native speaker you’re talking to.

 Expose yourself to as much native content as possible to absorb the different ways allora can be used.
 Consider trying a virtual immersion platform.
-On FluentU, for example, you can search to see which videos contain a specific word, and then see how that word is used by native speakers in their own media.
+On FluentU, for example, you can try searching for a specific word to see how it’s used by native speakers in their own media.

 3. Tone matters.